meghdokania/Newsletters/README.md

-"OPEN AS DESKTOP SITE"

-# csoc-bonus-task

-This website shows the most important news of the day, one week on a page
+This website shows the newsletter article of the day, one week on a page

 To read full news, click on full story